-Finally, despite its popularity in China, I personally don’t recommend Astrill VPN.
+Finally, despite its popularity, I personally don’t recommend Astrill VPN.

 My biggest problem was their customer support but the deal breaker was that they require users to provide their phone number for authentication.

-So that about covers it!
-Obviously there are plenty of VPN services which have been left out of this list, but I stand by the fact that if you’re coming to Asia, these are the best VPNs for China 2020.
+Obviously there are plenty of VPN services which have been left out of this list, but I stand by the fact that if you’re coming to Asia, these are the best VPNs for China 2021.

 My best advice for those planning to come to China anytime this year is to download and install multiple VPNs that offer a 30-day money back guarantee (and the above recommended services all do).